Canary Wharf: Grade I listed buildings

-These docks with Nos 1 and 2 warehouses are now the only surviving examples of the first intensive period of London Docklands construction: 1800–10.
+These docks along with Nos 1 and 2 warehouses are now the only surviving examples of the first intensive period of London Docklands construction: 1800–10.

-Grade II Listed Buildings
+Grade II listed buildings

-Most of the Grade II Listed buildings in Canary Wharf sit to the north-west of West India Dock North, and are located within the West India Dock Conservation Area.
-In addition to architectural values, “these buildings and structures are of significance due to their association with the development of the docks and the community that grew up around them”.
+Most of the grade II listed buildings in Canary Wharf sit to the north-west of West India Dock North, and are located within the West India Dock conservation area.
+In addition to architectural values, "these buildings and structures are of significance due to their association with the development of the docks and the community that grew up around them".

 Corporations and agencies

 Canary Wharf contains around 16000000 sqft of office and retail space, of which around 7900000 sqft (about 49%) is owned by Canary Wharf Group.
-Around 105,000 people work in Canary Wharf, and it is home to the world or European headquarters of numerous major banks, professional services firms, and media organisations, including Barclays, Citigroup, Clifford Chance, Credit Suisse, Ernst & Young, Fitch Ratings, HSBC, Infosys, JPMorgan Chase, KPMG, MetLife, Moody's, Morgan Stanley, Royal Bank of Canada, Deutsche Bank, S&P Global, Skadden, Arps, Slate, Meagher & Flom, State Street, The Economist Group and Thomson Reuters,.
+Around 105,000 people work in Canary Wharf, and it is home to the world or European headquarters of numerous major banks, professional services firms, and media organisations, including Barclays, Citigroup, Clifford Chance, Credit Suisse, Ernst & Young, Fitch Ratings, HSBC, Infosys, JPMorgan Chase, KPMG, MetLife, Moody's, Morgan Stanley, Royal Bank of Canada, Deutsche Bank, S&P Global, Skadden, Arps, Slate, Meagher & Flom, State Street, The Economist Group, and Thomson Reuters.
 Until 2018, Canary Wharf also hosted two European Union agencies, European Medicines Agency and European Banking Authority, that moved to Amsterdam and Paris respectively due to Brexit.

 Leisure

 Marina

-West India Quays and Poplar Dock are two marinas that are used as moorings for barges and private leisure river craft and is owned by the Canal & River Trust.
+West India Quays and Poplar Dock are two marinas that are used as moorings for barges and private leisure river craft.
+They are owned by the Canal & River Trust.

 Library

-A local public library, called Idea Store Canary Wharf, is in Churchill Place shopping mall and run by Tower Hamlets Council which opened on Thursday 16 March 2006 as part of the Idea Store project and is the borough fourth Idea Store.
+A local public library, called Idea Store Canary Wharf, is in Churchill Place shopping mall and run by Tower Hamlets Council.
+It opened in 2006 as part of the Idea Store project and is the borough's fourth Idea Store.

 Cinema

-Canary Wharf hosts two multiplexes (cinemas), one on West India Quay run by Cineworld. and another at Crossrail Place called Everyman Cinema.
+Canary Wharf hosts two multiplexes (cinemas), one on West India Quay run by Cineworld. and another at Crossrail Place run by Everyman Cinemas.

-Areas

-Canada Square
+Go Karting

+An over 800m long electric karting facility exists within Cabot Square.
+The facility can accommodate up to 20 drivers at a time.
+Karts can reach speeds of up to 45 mph.

+Squares and public areas

 Canada Square is one of the central squares at Canary Wharf.
 It is a large open space with grass, except during the winter when it is converted into an ice rink.
-The square is named after Canada, because the original developers of modern Canary Wharf, Olympia & York, wanted to reflect their heritage.
+The square is named after Canada, because the original developers of modern Canary Wharf, Olympia & York, wanted to reflect their heritage as a Canadian company.
 Underneath the square is Canada Place shopping mall.